-If the Shadow IT tools they are using are that much easier than the tools provided by the organisation, the IT Department must consider whether they are in fact providing the right tools in the first place.
+If the Shadow IT tools they are using are that much easier than the tools provided by the organisation, the IT department must consider whether they are providing the right tools in the first place.

 The next step is to identify whether or not these tools present a security risk.
 These assessments need to be carried out regularly, and thoroughly.
 Finally, if and when certain Shadow IT tools have been identified as more powerful and capable tools than those currently deployed, then it’s time to consider making these (or similar tools) official, and bring them out of Shadow IT when possible.

 Notably, if an operating system such as Windows could pick up installed applications and make it reputation-based (similar to the Apple App Store) it would potentially make Shadow IT more manageable.
 Business owners can also explore new BYOD (Bring Your Own Device) policies.
 Today, some organisations segment their networks so that these devices have their network (and won’t negatively impact the business).